 Special Kerry touches

-Delegates were also given unique individual name badges made from compostable wood, which was harvested and made on campus at IT Tralee.
+Delegates were also given unique individual name badges made from compostable wood, which was harvested and made on campus at MTU.

 The amazing conference banquet at Meadowlands Hotel featured fantastic locally sourced produce including Castlegregory carrots, fresh mackerel Baile na nGall, and even crab apples and elderberries from north Kerry hedgerows!